Chemical Engineering (Ph.D.)

 PhD students will complete the following core chemical engineering courses:

-Students should register for CHE 900 for 2 credits in their first two semesters and 0 credits each additional semester until their degree is granted.
+Students should register for CHBE 900 for 1 credit each in their first two semesters and 0 credits each additional semester until their degree is granted.

 Those students admitted with a master's degree in chemical engineering are required to take an additional 3 elective courses at the 800- or 900- level to complete the course work requirements.
 Those students admitted with a baccalaureate degree in chemical engineering are required to complete an additional 5 elective courses at the 800- or 900- level to complete the course work requirements.
 Courses taken within the UNH School of Law, College of Life Sciences and Agriculture, and the Paul College of Business and Economics can apply with approval.
 Electives must be assessed with a letter grade and cannot be pass/fail.
 Students take electives after consulting with their advisers.
 The courses the students have taken to fulfill their B.S. degree requirement cannot be counted toward their PhD. degree requirement.

-Students in the PhD program are expected to complete the 3 required core courses within the first year of graduate study.
-After completion of the core courses, the graduate coordinator will administer a qualifying exam on -the core subjects.
-The graduate coordinator also conducts an annual review of each student's progress in the program.
+Students in the PhD program are expected to complete at least two core courses excluding CHBE 900 within the first year of graduate study.
+Students with a GPA of 3.0 or better in the two core courses are eligible to take the qualifying exam.
+The qualifying exam will have a written and an oral component and will be administered by the graduate committee.
+The graduate coordinator / committee will conduct an annual review of each student's progress in the program.
 All course work, including electives, should be completed by the end of the second year of study and must be completed before the student can be advanced to candidacy.

-To advance to candidacy, the student must prepare a research proposal, which is different from his/her PhD dissertation research, and defend the proposal in an oral examination before a doctoral guidance committee.
+To advance to candidacy, the student must prepare a research proposal, and defend the proposal in an oral examination before a doctoral guidance committee.
 After successful completion of the oral qualifying examination, the student is advanced to candidacy and upon recommendation of the graduate coordinator, a doctoral dissertation committee is appointed by the dean of the graduate school.
 The doctoral dissertation committee supervises and approves the dissertation and administers the final dissertation defense.

 There is no language requirement.